This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The most effective protection is usually an anti-insect net.
 The most appropriate net is one with a 1/5-inch mesh at most.
 Position hoops so that the net does not touch any part of the leek plant.

 Check that no space is more than 1/5 inch wide around the net, even near the ground.
 The net prevents, as much as possible, the likelihood of tiny insects reaching your plants.
-Once risks of leaf-mining fly attacks are averted, the net can be removed.
+The net can be removed once risks of leaf-mining fly attacks are averted.

 Hosing